 The pandemic delayed collection of the program and center director surveys.4 Program and center director surveys took place over a two-month period (June-July 2020), and teacher surveys took place over a four-month period (April-July 2020) during the COVID-19 pandemic.5 In Table 2, we show the number of program directors, center directors, and teachers who completed surveys in each month.
 Although all program and center directors completed their surveys in June and July, many teachers completed surveys in April and May, earlier in the COVID-19 pandemic period.
 Consequently, the timing of the surveys may have led program and center directors to respond based on a slightly different frame of reference-a bit further into the pandemic-than teachers.
-All data collected from program directors, center directors, and teachers consider a typical time period, not the COVID-19 pandemic period, when answering questions.6 However, it is possible that the pandemic could have influenced respondents' feelings, interpretations, and thoughts about typical times, and therefore responses may not actually reflect a typical time period despite this instruction.
+All data collected from program directors, center directors, and teachers come from surveys that included special instructions that directed respondents to consider a typical time period, not the COVID-19 pandemic period, when answering questions.6 However, it is possible that the pandemic could have influenced respondents' feelings, interpretations, and thoughts about typical times, and therefore responses may not actually reflect a typical time period despite this instruction.